rancher/opni-docs/docs/logging/logging.md

     namespace: opni-cluster-system
   opensearchExternalURL: https://opensearchurl # This should be replaced with the URL that the Opensearch data node service is exposed on
 ```
+If you are using NodePort, you can take the IP address of one of your nodes and then append the port number of the expose-nodes service to get your Opensearch external URL.

 ### Install Opni Gateway
 *More detail required here*